Jan's Blog

 Fedora users can make use of this COPR Repository to test these changes via the switcherooctl command

-The Bazzite distrobution graciously ships these changes in their stable repository so users of it can already test these changes.
+The Bazzite distribution graciously ships these changes in their stable repository so users of it alreay benefit from the improvements.

 I want to thank hadess and jadahl for trying their best to keep switcheroo-control going and a dozen other people for enduring my inane rants on the subject.